iai-hrc/ha-vid/ActionRecognition/README.md

-# Multi-Object Tracking
+# Action Recognition
-This repository contains scripts and models for the Multi-Object Tracking benchmark of HA-ViD.
+This repository contains scripts and models for the Action Recognition benchmark of HA-ViD.

-We benchmark [SORT](https://github.com/abewley/sort) and [ByteTrack](https://github.com/ifzhang/ByteTrack) on HA-ViD.
+We benchmark I3D, TimeSFormer, and MVITv2 using the toolbox [MMAction2](https://github.com/open-mmlab/mmaction2), ST-GCN using the toolbox [MMSkeleton](https://github.com/open-mmlab/mmskeleton), and [TSM](https://github.com/mit-han-lab/temporal-shift-module) on HA-ViD.

-We benchmark the algorithms on both recognition results from [Object Dtection](https://github.com/iai-hrc/ha-vid/tree/main/ObjectDetection) and the ground truth annotations.
 Please refer to the subfolders for the details.

 ## Citation
 If you find our code useful, please cite our paper.